We give an overview of co-branded credit cards that earn Marriott points to help you figure out which card is best for you.

 - A free night each year on your cardmember anniversary, bookable at properties that cost 35,000 points or less

 The card’s unique introductory bonus also offers a lot of potential value.
-Earn 3 Free Nights (each night valued up to 50,000 points) after qualifying purchases + 10X total points on eligible purchases in select categories.
+Earn 125,000 bonus points and 1 Free Night Award (value up to 50,000 points) after you spend $5,000 on purchases in the first three months from account opening.
 If you’re looking to collect free stays, the Boundless card is your best option.

 Business credit card

 The Marriott Bonvoy Business™ American Express® Card offers the same earning rate on Marriott purchases as the personal card on purchases, plus a generous bonus on business-related purchases:

 - 6 points per dollar on eligible purchases at hotels participating in the Marriott Bonvoy program

 - 4 points per dollar spent on a handful of business-related categories

 - 2 points per dollar on all other purchases

 The business card currently has a limited time offer of 125,000 points plus 2 bonus Free Night Awards (redemption of up to 50,000 points per night) after spending $5,000 on purchases within your first three months (offer ends 11/3/2021)